Notice of Privacy Practices

 - Organ, Eye or Tissue Donation – In the event of your death, we may release your health information to organizations involved with obtaining, storing or transplanting organs, eyes or tissue to determine your donor status.

 - Research Purposes – At times, we may use or release health information about you for research purposes.
 However, all research projects require a special approval process before they begin.
 This process may include asking for your authorization.
-In some instances, your health information may be used or released for a research purpose without your authorization.
+In some instances, your health information may be used or released for a research purpose without your authorization in accordance with law.
+Our researchers may use your health information to identify and contact you as a potential study participant.

 - To Avoid a Serious Threat to Health or Safety – As required by law and standards of ethical conduct, we may release your health information to the proper authorities if we believe, in good faith, that such release is necessary to prevent or minimize a serious and/or approaching threat to anyone’s health or safety.